Are you addicted to shopping?

 The Effects Of Shopping Addiction

-There are both short term and long term effects of shopping addiction.
-Some are obvious and others are not so.
+There are short-term and long-term effects of shopping addiction.
+Some effects are obvious and others are not so.

-Another side effect of shopping addiction is on the emotional side.
+Another side effect of shopping addiction is the emotional side.
 You may feel great when you are shopping.
 Or alternatively you may fee guilty because you know you shouldn’t be shopping but you just can’t stop.
 It might get so bad that you end up taking out a second mortgage.
+Then there’s the regret…

 “Am I a shopaholic?”
 Answer these questions to find out if you have shopping addiction